gravitational/teleport/docs/2.0/admin-guide.md

     # authentication (if using the default BoltDB back-end)
     data_dir: /var/lib/teleport

-    # one-time invitation token used to join a cluster. it is not used on
+    # Invitation token used to join a cluster. it is not used on
     # subsequent starts
     auth_token: xxxx-token-xxxx